Skip to main content

 • Counseled senior executives of a Fortune 50 company and their litigation attorneys about positions to take and supporting arguments to make in developing their legal position and approach to their "bet-the-company" tax litigation with the IRS.

-• Advised Chief Tax Officer of a Fortune 10 company about revising company's approach to IRS National Office attorneys, who initially refused to rule, in order to obtain a favorable private letter ruling to enable the company to restructure an important proposed transaction required by another federal agency for regulatory purposes before the agency's deadline.
+• Advised Chief Tax Officer of a Fortune 10 company about revising company's approach to IRS National Office attorneys, who initially refused to rule, in order to obtain a favorable private letter ruling (PLR) to enable the company to restructure an important proposed transaction required by another federal agency for regulatory purposes before the agency's deadline.

 • Served as testifying expert witness in lengthy, substantial Dutch litigation concerning the U.S. federal income tax consequences of complex European corporate restructuring arrangements to compensate U.S. executives of a worldwide commodity trading company.